LibraryOfCongress/bagit-java/README.txt

     correct for this by trying java.io.File.exists() using different normalization forms for the filepath.
 2. Improves error handling and logging in FileSystemHelper and TempFileHelper.
+3. Added support for writing by copying and moving to FileSystemHelper.
+The default is now to copy (instead of writing the stream exposed by BagFile).
+Added support for specifying move in CommandLineBagDriver (--move).

 Changes in 4.3.1:
 1. Changes to pom for maven 3.